 - National Cancer Institute (NCI)

-- Award ceremony: October 2021, Biomedical Engineering Society Conference, Orlando, Florida
+- Award ceremony: October 2022, Biomedical Engineering Society Conference, San Antonio, Texas

 Statutory Authority to Conduct the Challenge: